acjay/akka-websocket-chat/blog/03_Our_Server_Scaffold.md

 -> Akka HTTP
 ```

-Akka HTTP already exists, so we're already 25% of the way there.
-Our goal main goal at this stage is to write a scaffold that allows our WebSocket protocol to be specified _without_ having to build the application-specific aspects of that protocol directly in Akka Streams.
+Well, Akka HTTP already exists, so we're already 25% of the way there.
+On to the next layer!

+Our goal main goal now is to write a scaffold that allows our WebSocket protocol to be specified _without_ having to build the application-specific aspects of that protocol directly in Akka Streams.

 _Why bother?_ You ask.

 Well, as nice is Akka Streams is, it is very nuanced.
 As developers, we are accustomed to writing server logic in the form of ordinary methods and functions, not streams.
-This will make our protocol itself much easier to work on.
-It will be testable independently from the underlying Akka framework.
-If we decide we want to use Play's WebSockets instead of Akka HTTP's, or just benchmark different solutions, we can write different adapters.

-Some of this is arguably [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it).
-Maybe we'll never migrate our app.
-Still, breaking a system down into simple, cohesive, composable parts is almost always a win in my experience.
+The protocol itself will likewise be easier to work on if the details don't have to be specified using streams.
+Breaking a system down into simple, cohesive, composable parts is almost always a win in my experience.

 ## Separate the transport logic from the business logic

 In general, as a developer I try to express my business logic in the form of _async functions over domain-specific data structures_.
-I'll inject data access objects for communication with the outside world, but the business logic itself won't directly couple to libaries or data stores.
+I'll inject data access objects for communication with the outside world, but the business logic itself won't couple direclty to libaries or data stores.

-Applying this principle to a WebSocket server, I don't want my business logi dealing with `Flow`s, or any other complex library structures.
-That's going to be much more difficult to reason about and test.
-This means I need to write an adapter from Akka HTTP's `Flow`-based API to something I can plug my simple business logic functions into.

 For this project, I have created an adapter called `CommandAndPushWebSocketHandler`.
 It builds a scaffold for the sort of WebSocket connection handler I suspect many people need in their real-time apps.
 It supports: